Leo Fender: The History and Legacy of the Man Behind the Guitars

 Following high school, Leo went on to study accounting for 2 years at the local Fullerton Junior College, graduating right as the Great Depression really started to grip the world’s economy.

-After losing his last accounting job, Leo and Esther moved back to his hometown of Fullerton, where—perhaps motivated by his wife’s support and his recent commission to build 6 PA systems for a Hollywood bandleader—he opened his first business, Fender Radio Service.
+After (mercifully) losing his last accounting job, Leo and Esther moved back to his hometown of Fullerton, where—perhaps motivated by his wife’s support and his recent commission to build 6 PA systems for a Hollywood bandleader—he opened his first business, Fender Radio Service.

 The First Fender Companies

+Leo dove headfirst into his first electronics company, offering repairs on all sorts of audio equipment, as well as building PAs for sale and rent and electrifying acoustic guitars with new-to-the-scene pickups.
 He gradually expanded his services offered and his shop’s square-footage, ultimately growing into a kind of one-stop music shop dispensing records, gear, and instruments to musicians of the burgeoning Orange/LA music scene.

-His sales of the electric lap steel led Leo to meet Doc Kauffman, Rickenbacker’s chief designer of electric guitars, in the early 40s.
+His sales of the electric lap steel led Leo to meet Doc Kauffman, Rickenbacker’s chief designer of electric guitars, in the early 1940s.
 The two teamed up to form K & F Manufacturing Corp, releasing Fender’s first guitar and amp designs under the K & F brand.

 Dawn of a New Age